Activation Energy Calculator

 Enter the required parameters and the tool will calculate the activation energy of a reaction.

-if you are willing to calculate the strength through hand, you want to apprehend the Arrhenius equation as follows::
+If you are willing to calculate the energy by hand, you need to understand the Arrhenius equation as follows:

 E_a = -R * T * ln(k / A)